 The Central Iowa Regional Transportation Planning Alliance (CIRTPA) organized in May 1994, to carry out transportation planning for the eight counties in Central Iowa.
 The CIRTPA serves as the designated regional transportation planning agency for the Iowa Department of Transportation's (Iowa DOT) Region 11 for coordinating planning and programming efforts in the region and fostering new partnerships with state and local officials.

 The Heart of Iowa Regional Transit Agency provides public transit service available to all citizens and visitors of Boone, Dallas, Jasper, Madison, Marion, Story, and Warren Counties in central Iowa, enhancing quality of life, enabling access to employment and education, and promoting independent lifestyles for central Iowa residents.

-The Mission of Red Rock Area Community Action is to provide advocacy, coordination of services, access to other programs and direct services when necessary to meet the basic needs of the economically disadvantaged, elderly, victims of domestic violence, sexual assault, and those who are mentally and physically challenged.
+The Mission of IMPACT is to provide advocacy, coordination of services, access to other programs and direct services when necessary to meet the basic needs of the economically disadvantaged, elderly, victims of domestic violence, sexual assault, and those who are mentally and physically challenged.

 Central Iowa Juvenile Detention Commission